 - 1. Harbourview Area The area is generally bounded to the south by Shore Road and to the north by Windmill Road and has notable harbour views from side streets and lanes.
-It was developed in the late 19th and early 20th century as a compact, early working-class residential district that supported the surrounding industry and commerce of Downtown Dartmouth. - 3.
-Five Corners: The area where Portland and Pleasant Streets intersect contains a nearly contiguous collection of 19th and early 20th century residences within one of the oldest neighbourhoods in Dartmouth. - 2.
-Downtown Dartmouth: The sections of Downtown Dartmouth to the southeast of the Dartmouth Common contain a mix of 18th and 19th century residential and commercial buildings where the architecture of the buildings tell the story of the evolution of the
+It was developed in the late 19th and early 20th century as a compact, early working-class residential district that supported the surrounding industry and commerce of Downtown Dartmouth. - architecture of the buildings tell the story of the evolution of the - 3.
+Five Corners: The area where Portland and Pleasant Streets intersect contains a nearly contiguous collection of 19th and early 20th century residences within one of the oldest neighbourhoods in Dartmouth.